Era Vulgaris (album)

 Era Vulgaris is the fifth studio album by American rock band Queens of the Stone Age.
-Recorded from July 2006 to April 2007, it was released on June 11, 2007 in the United Kingdom and June 12 in the United States, having been released on June 8 in other countries.
+Recorded from July 2006 to April 2007, it was released on July 20, 2007, in the United Kingdom and July 21 in the United States, being released on July 29 in other countries.
 The single "Sick, Sick, Sick" was released in May, followed by second single "3's & 7's" in early June, and third single "Make It wit Chu" in October.
 The album debuted at No. 14 on the U.S. Billboard 200 charts, selling 52,000 copies in its first week.
 It reached top ten positions in other countries, such as No. 7 in the UK, No. 5 in Canada, and No. 4 in Australia.
-It was the band's last album with Interscope Records.
+It was the band's last album on Interscope Records.

 Overview and background

 While 2002's Songs for the Deaf was said to be inspired by frontman Josh Homme's tedious drives through the Southern Californian desert, the inspiration for Era Vulgaris came from his daily drives through Hollywood.
 He described the record as "dark, hard, and electrical, sort of like a construction worker" and said "it's like dirt, clearly seen".
 The album's title refers to the Latin term for Common Era.
 The title was chosen by Homme because he thought "it sounds like 'the Vulgar Era', which I like, because that sounds like something that I would like to be part of...
 I mean I think we're in it, and I'm stoked".
 Two tracks from the album had previously been released or performed elsewhere.
 "Into the Hollow" had been performed by Homme and Chris Goss as The Fififf Teeners (with the two also producing Era Vulgaris), and "Make It wit Chu" had been recorded as a Desert Sessions track, as well as appearing on the live album Over the Years and Through the Woods.